Monastery of Saint Nicholas, Kuršumlija: Architecture

 As one of the most beautiful monuments of Serbian culture, the church is one of the prototypes of the Raška school.
 Byzantine influence is visible and also similarities with Hagia Sophia, Nicaea.
 It was built in three phases.
 The oldest building has one nave, a three-part altar and a segmented dome.
 After the establishment of the Eparchy of Toplica in 1219, Stefan the First-Crowned built a narthex with two towers on the west side.
 The south tower was rebuilt.
 In the 14th century King Milutin built a chapel on the north side of the church.

 The interior is grand and has several rooms.
 The altar space is separated from the nave and there is no iconostasis.
 The altar contains two niches.
 The communion table is made in three pieces and stands in the centre of the altar.
 The floor of the altar is made of brick tiles.
 The church has a characteristic brick facade.
 Every second row is indented and covered with mortar.
 The single and double doors are made of oak wood and rotate around metal axles.

-Art

-The inside of the church is plastered and frescoed.
+The interior of the church is plastered and frescoed.
 A small number of original frescoes from the 14th century are preserved on the window dome and the chapel of south tower.
 Apart from fragments of some frescoes showing bishop and Virgin, the church is not painted today.